Skip to Content

 This traditional Native American plant grouping allows you to grow corn, pole beans, and squash together in a large plant tub or even a child’s small swimming pool.

-If you prefer, substitute peas for the beans or use a combination.
+If you prefer, you can substitute peas for the beans or use a combination.
 Beans and peas will grow up the corn.
-Space 4 squash seeds in a ring around the other seeds and close to the edge of the planter.
-If you don’t like squash you can substitute cucumbers.
+Space four squash seeds in a ring around the other seeds and close to the edge of the planter.
+If you don’t like squash, you can substitute cucumbers.

-Sold under a variety of brand names, upside-down hanging planters allow you to suspend tomatoes, peppers, cucumbers and other plants from the sides of your house, your deck, or a tree branch.
+Sold under various brand names, upside-down hanging planters allow you to suspend tomatoes, peppers, cucumbers, and other plants from the sides of your house, your deck, or a tree branch.

 Carefully feed a tomato plant root ball and stem through it from the outside.
 Hang the basket.
 Fill your basket with a good all-purpose soil mix that contains some vermiculite for water retention.